 Which Boutique Hotels In Faro Are The Best?

 If you are lucky enough to find this place available, book it!
 A stylish stay in the center of the Old Town Faro!
 You won’t find a better decorated and unique place to stay than A Casa D’Amelie.

 Lemon Tree Stay is loved by guests and highly rated online!
-Central location to the airport, main train station, and only 6.4 miles to the beach.
-A top choice for small boutique like hotel experience!
+Central location to the airport and main train station, and only 6.4 miles to the beach.
+A top choice for a small boutique-like hotel experience!

 Stay in your own private studio in a meticulously maintained studio!
-Steps from the main train station making day trips from Faro a breeze!
+Steps from the main train station make day trips from Faro a breeze!
 Very affordable for the quality and size.

 Best Day Trips From Faro

 How Far Is Tavira From Faro?

 When visiting southern Portugal, I wanted to see as many places as possible in just 5 nights.
 The perfect day trips are always the ones within an hour of your main destination.
 Lucky for you, travel to Tavira from Faro is just under one hour via train!

 Take the train from Faro main train station to Tavira main train station.
 The fare is very low, at 3.20 Euros.
 From the Tavira stop, you will reach the city center within a 10-minute walk.
 No car needed!
 Strolling around the entire area took about 3 hours walking slowly and taking photos.